wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## How to save data from a broken .wxmx file

-Internally most modern xml-based formats are ordinary zip-files with one special characteristic: the first file in the archive is stored uncompressed and provides information about what type of program can open this file.
+Internally most modern xml-based formats are ordinary zip-files. wxMaxima doesn't turn on compression which makes the contents of .wxmx files viewable in any text editor.

 If the zip signature at the end of the file is still intact after renaming a broken .wxmx file to .zip most operating systems will provide a way to extract any portion of information that is stored inside it.
 The can be done when there is the need of recovering the original image files from a text processor document.
 If the zip signature isn’t intact that does not need to be the end of the world: If _wxMaxima_ during saving detected that something went wrong there will be a wxmx~ file whose contents might help and even if there isn’t such a file: If the configuration option is set that .wxmx files have to be optimized for version control it is possible to rename the .wxmx file to a .txt file and to use a text editor to recover the XML portion of the file's contents.